![]() |

 4. Is onshore or offshore drilling safer for the environment?

-A: Onshore drilling generally has a more localized environmental footprint.
-Offshore drilling carries the risk of large-scale, catastrophic oil spills that are extremely difficult to contain and can devastate marine ecosystems.
+Answer: Onshore drilling has localized environmental impacts, whereas offshore drilling carries the risk of large-scale oil spills that can severely damage marine ecosystems.

-5. Why do companies drill offshore if it's so expensive?
+5. Why do companies prefer offshore drilling despite high costs?

-A: Companies drill offshore to access massive hydrocarbon reserves located beneath the ocean floor that are not available on land, which is crucial for global energy supply.
+Answer: Companies drill offshore to access large untapped hydrocarbon reserves beneath the seabed that are not available through onshore oil fields.

 6. What are the biggest risks of offshore drilling?

-7. What are the primary environmental concerns of onshore drilling?
+7. What are the environmental concerns of onshore drilling?

-10. Where are the major offshore drilling regions?
+10. Where are the major offshore oil drilling regions?

-A: Major regions include the Gulf of Mexico (U.S.), the North Sea (Norway/UK), offshore Brazil, and the Persian Gulf.
+Answer: Major offshore drilling regions include the Gulf of Mexico, North Sea, offshore Brazil, and the Persian Gulf.